ApologetiX

 ApologetiX is an American Christian parody band from Pittsburgh, Pennsylvania.
-The band was founded in 1990, and since then, has played in almost all 50 states, released 40 studio albums, and built up a fan club that includes over 65,000 people.
+The band was founded in 1990, and since then, has played in almost all 50 states, and as of 2024 has released 75 studio albums, and built up a fan club that includes over 65,000 people.
 The band is currently composed of J. Jackson on vocals, Keith Haynie on bass guitar, Jimmy "Vegas" Tanner on drums, Bill Hubauer and Chris VonBartheld on keyboard, and Tom Milnes and Tom Tincha (a.k.a.
 "TNT"), both on lead guitar.

 The name ApologetiX is a play on apologetics, the defense of a religious doctrine, in particular, Christian apologetics.
 The word is used in 1 Peter 3:15: "But in your hearts set apart Christ as Lord.
 Always be prepared to give an answer [defense or "apologia"] to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect..."
 (NIV).
-Their logo, a triquetra, is an ancient symbol that has been appropriated by Christians to represent the Holy Trinity.

 History

 ApologetiX has had six official drummers.
 Jeff Pakula (June 1990 – September 1993), Rick Servocky (November 1993 – April 1995), Bob Flaherty (May 1995 – September 1998), Fred Behanna (February 1999 – January 2001), Bill "Moose" Rieger (March 2001 – January 2005) and Jimmy "Vegas" Tanner (October 2005 – present).

 ApologetiX has had multiple other drummers as well, including: their longtime fill-in drummer, Keith Harrold (who played on Isn't Wasn't Ain't and Keep the Change); David McKee (who played on Jesus Christ Morningstar as well as two concerts in 1998); and Jon "Bermuda" Schwartz (the drummer for "Weird Al" Yankovic), who played on seven tracks on Biblical Graffiti.
 Ron Zanski (two shows in 1993) and Allen Muckle (three shows in 2001) have also played with the band.

-According to the band's website, Yankovic himself has told them that he thinks they do "fabulous work".
+According to the band's website, Yankovic himself has told them that he thinks they do "...fabulous work".

 Since 2014, the band has been following a quarterly release schedule, producing a new studio album about every three months by releasing double singles bi-weekly.
 From 2014 to 2017, they were able to produce four albums per year.
 In 2018, their studio computers started to have speed issues, which slowed down the production of their albums.
 So far they have released two albums, with a third album on its way.